 As well as running the garage and competing in trials, and being captain of the Penn & Tylers Green Football team which won the Wycombe League in 1911, George Slade had yet another passion to which he devoted much time.
 He was widely recognized as a skilled pigeon fancier, breeder and racer, successfully racing both North to Lerwick and south to Pau.
 He created the Swing Clear family of pigeons (eggs were even exported to Japan) and designed and made the Natural System of Nestboxes for his loft.
 During the Second World War he was a member of the National Pigeon Service (membership NPS/61) which provided pigeons for the Air Ministry to carry messages back often from deep within occupied territory

-It was reported that he had just returned home from visiting his pigeon lofts when he died suddenly aged 79.
+It was reported that he had just returned home from visiting his pigeon lofts when he died suddenly in 1996, aged 79.
 He is buried in the new churchyard on the left hand side in plot no.55.
-His wife Thurza died in 1978 and shares the grave.
+His wife Thurza died in 1978 and they share the grave.

 His daughter Ruby Bluebell had married Len Gibbs in 1936 and together they had taken over the running of the garage.
 Bluebell died after a fall from a ladder when pruning the wisteria aged just 63 but Len carried on managing the firm until his own death in 1992.
 Slades Garage was then acquired in 1994 by Quentin Chases who has preserved its external appearance and maintained its activity in the motor trade.
 The garage now sells an exotic assortment of super-cars.